-Respect and integrity are integral to the vision and mission of A.P.
-Gilfoyle Markets, Inc. ("AGM" and together with its subsidiaries, "A.P.
+Respect and integrity are integral to the vision and mission of the A.P.
+Gilfoyle group ("A.P.
 Gilfoyle" or the "Company"), and this Code of Ethics (the "Code") assists us in complying with those standards and with applicable laws, rules, regulations, and controls to achieve quality and excellence in our business dealings.
 All of our people must comply with this Code, both in letter and in spirit.
 There is no single set of guidelines or automatic right answer for every business choice we face, and the Code will not provide obvious answers in all situations.
 However, it can serve as a basis for informing your judgment.
 Ultimately, we must rely on each person's character and sense of right and wrong.
 The critical guiding principles are complying with applicable laws and internal policies, and consulting with the Legal & Compliance ("L&C"), or your manager as necessary.